 She gives a free week to try, and then her monthly cost is fantastic for the quality of her product.

-Finally I also have a meal planning course, but mine is actually ALL about how to have a plan...and how to improvise when you need to!!!
+Finally I also have a meal planning book, but mine is actually ALL about how to have a plan...and how to improvise when you need to!!!
 Because I'm a master at improvising in the kitchen :) ...

 But you still need a plan.